tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

 ### 17. Instructor Do: Joins (15 min)

-In this activity, students are introduced to the concept of joins -- the combination of multiple related datasets into a single dataset.
+In this activity, students are introduced to the concept of joins—the combination of multiple related datasets into a single dataset.

 **Files:**